Suggested links

 In September 1994, he became Chief of Thoracic Surgery at UCSF in San Francisco, transferring to the same role at UCLA in 1997.

-His mesothelioma program strives to extend patients’ survival rates while maintaining a strong emphasis on quality of life.
+His mesothelioma program strives to extend patients’ survival rates while strongly emphasizing quality of life.

 Dr. Cameron’s Career Highlights